WISERP-PH/main/index.md

 ### The Liftoff

 ```
-WISERP PH was founded on September 15, 2020, with a vision of changing the way people view business
+Vanguard Digital Bacolod (VDB) was initiated on September 15, 2020 with a vision of changing the way
-apps and software.
-The goal is to make digitization affordable for all SMEs (Small and Medium-sized
+people view business apps and software.
+The goal is to make digitization affordable for all SMEs
-Enterprise) starting from Negros island.
-Believing that each SME deserves to be competitive in their
+(Small and Medium-sized Enterprise) starting from Negros island.
+Believing that each SME deserves
-respective fields and in the global business arena.
+to be competitive in their respective fields and in the global business arena.
 ```

 ```